Thanks to all runners & volunteers who made our 30th anniversary a smashing success!

 Results and awards

-Results will be available as soon as possible after the race at this Web site.
-Click on the results link on the blue bar at the top of this page.
+Results will be available as soon as possible after the race on this website’s results page.
 Awards will be given to the top finishers in each category/division.
-All ultra finishers receive a unique Mt.
-Si medal.
-Awards not picked up at the event will be mailed.
+All finishers receive a unique Mt.
+Si Ultra medal.
 Direct any questions to info@mtsirelay.com

 Event history